ClickCease

 These aren’t just artist credits in a title — they’re fully shared, co-published videos using YouTube’s new collaboration feature.

-If you’re releasing music with multiple artists, partners, or collaborators, start using the collaboration feature to grow your audience!
+If you’re releasing music with multiple artists, partners, or collaborators on YouTube, we recommend that you start using the collaboration feature to grow your audience!